ak-foster/FP2/source/index.rst

     lambda arguments: expression

 The function evaluates to the result of the expression.
-Here is a lambda form that adds one to its argument:
+Here is a lambda that adds one to its argument:

 .. code-block:: python3